waawaa/waawaa.github.io/_posts/2022-08-06-Bypass-PPL-Using-Process-Explorer.md

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/2022_07_29_PPL/Process_Explorer_PPL.png)

-The first i thought when i saw this, was that process explorer was reading the protection from PEB, that has some properties indicating if a process is protected, and if is a PPL process.
+The first i thought when i saw this, was that process explorer was reading the protection from PEB, that has some properties indicating if a process is protected, and in case it is, if it's a PPL process.

 ```c
 0: kd> dt _PEB 0x00000097`9dade000